HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: HUGE-Bench

 \subsection{Evaluation Metrics}

 Classic goal-oriented VLN benchmarks mainly emphasize terminal success.
-In contrast, our HL-VLA suite contains heterogeneous tasks with different evaluation priorities: some are process-oriented (the intermediate execution matters), some are goal-oriented (only the final arrival matters), and some require both safety and efficiency during traversal.
-Accordingly, we report different metrics for different task types.
-For tasks such as inspection, mapping, and orbiting where completing the intended multi-stage procedure is crucial, we measure how well a predicted trajectory covers the intended ground-truth process using \textbf{Trajectory Coverage Rate (TCR)}.

-Given a ground-truth trajectory $T^{gt}=\{p_i\}_{i=1}^{N}$ and a predicted trajectory $T^{pred}$ (treated as a polyline), we compute the point-to-trajectory distance:
+In contrast, our HL-VLA suite requires evaluating process completion, trajectory alignment and safety-aware execution.
+For process-oriented tasks such as inspection, mapping, and orbiting, we use \textbf{Trajectory Coverage Rate (TCR)} to measure how well a predicted trajectory covers the intended ground-truth process.
+Given a ground-truth trajectory $T^{gt}=\{p_i\}_{i=1}^{N}$ and a predicted trajectory $T^{pred}$ treated as a polyline, we compute:

 TCR is then defined as: